Mixed subdivisions suitable for the Canny-Emiris formula: Introduction

-The paper is organized as follows.
-In the Sec. \ref{section:1}, we summarize the proof of the Canny-Emiris formula in \cite{dandrea2020cannyemiris} and we explain the greedy approach in \cite{cannypedersen}.
-In Sec. \ref{section:2}, a concrete family of mixed subdivisions is given by considering a hyperplane arrangement associated with the Newton polytopes and it is proved that the Canny-Emiris formula holds in this case.
-Sec. \ref{section:3} is devoted to combinatorially finding the size of the Canny-Emiris matrices when the Newton polytopes are zonotopes generated by $n$ line segments.
-In Sec. \ref{section:4}, the multihomogeneous resultant is seen as an instance of the previous case.
-Moreover, we count the number of lattice points that the greedy approach gives on these mixed subdivisions in a combinatorial way.
-In the conclusions, we present a list of possible ways to generalize our measure of the Canny-Emiris matrices to other sparse systems. \\
+This paper is structured as follows.
+In Section \ref{section:1}, we summarize the proof of the Canny-Emiris formula in \cite{dandrea2020cannyemiris} and we explain the greedy approach of \cite{cannypedersen}.
+In Section \ref{section:2}, a concrete family of mixed subdivisions is given by considering a hyperplane arrangement associated to the Newton polytopes, thus formalizing an important aspect of the combinatorial construction.
+It is then proven that the Canny-Emiris formula holds when the construction uses this arrangement.
+In Section~\ref{tropicalrefinement}, we prove a result on tropical geometry, providing an alternative proof of Theorem \ref{admissiblechain}.
+Section~\ref{section:3} is devoted to combinatorially finding the size of the Canny-Emiris matrices when the Newton polytopes are zonotopes generated by $n$ line segments.
+In Section~\ref{sec::4}, we conjecture that the liftings providing minimal size of the matrices are related to the degree reverse lexicographical monomial order.
+In Section \ref{sec::5}, we have added the examples of application of the Canny-Emiris formula in the $5$-point problem and in surface implicitization.

-This article comes with a \textit{JULIA} implementation of the treated cases ($n$-zonotopes and multihomogeneous systems) that can be found in (\href{https://github.com/carleschecanualart/CannyEmiris}{https://github.com/carleschecanualart/CannyEmiris}).
-More than improving the existing formulas (which give, in general, smaller Sylvester matrices), the goal of this implementation is to introduce the type functions in the construction of the matrices.